justincy/signs-of-the-second-coming/questions.md

 # Open Questions

+* What is "arm of the Lord shall fall"?
+Is it the same as the great day of the Lord?

 * What is the interpretation of the natural disasters in the sixth seal?
 Are they concurrent with the restoration, before it, or after it?